wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 == Changelog ==

+= 1.0.1.1 - 2015-05-12 =
+ * Addition of shortcode activation with HTML widget
+ * Fix dependency error for PHP, see: https://wordpress.org/support/topic/error-message-421
+ * SVN clean up, moving screenshots to the assets folder

 = 1.0.1 - 2015-05-11 =
-* Addition of shortcode activation with HTML widget
 * Fixed logic bug with users last online, it now correctly works out how many users were online in the past x hours

 = 1.0 - 2015-05-10 =